cleentfaar/devr/docs/1-Installation.md

 DEVR - Installation
 ========================================================================================================================

-To be able to access DEVR from anywhere in your filesystem, you must add it to your so-called PATH environment variable.
-Follow the instructions below for your own operating system:
+First, download the package as a ZIP or clone the repository into a place of your chosing Since DEVR is a CLI script that mainly affects your current working directory, you need to be able to access DEVR from anywhere in your filesystem.
+For this, you must add it to your so-called PATH environment variable; follow the instructions below for your specific operating system:

 ###Linux users###